-We did note a certain noncompliance or other matter that we reported to the Township's management in a separate letter dated August 20, 2007.
+We noted certain noncompliance matters that we reported to the Township's management in a separate letter dated August 11, 2009.

-We intend this report solely for the information and use of the management and the Township Board of Trustees.
+We intend this report solely for the information and use of the management and the Board of Trustees.
 We intend it for no one other than these specified parties.